1stage/Aquarius-MX/src/rom/v2-0/readme.md

       - If < number > is 2, returns the number corresponding to the last DOS error.
         - Returns 0 if the last DOS command completed successfully.
       - If < number > is 3, returns the status code of the last CH376 operation.
+        - This may not be directly related to the DOS error number.
+      - Returns FC Error if <number> is none of the above

 ### Basic Error Numbers
 | Err# | Code | Description                  |